Zone 7 Planting Schedule

 Bay Laurel Spring March-April Cooking, Aromatic Perennial Full Sun, Partial Shade

 I always recommend planting at least two herbs in the garden.
-It can make you
+Planting herbs can provide you with essential medical home remedies and some of these keep your garden pests free.

 Fruit Trees and Berries